maydayv7/dotfiles/README.md

 After the reboot, run `setup` in the newly installed system to finish setup

 ## Notes
+#### Caution
+I am pretty new to Nix, and my configuration is still *WIP* and uses Nix [Flakes](https://nixos.wiki/wiki/Flakes), an experimental feature.
+If you have any doubts or suggestions, feel free to open an issue

+#### Requirements
+- Intel CPU + iGPU
+- UEFI System (for use with GRUB EFI Bootloader)

+#### Branches
+There are two branches, `stable` and `develop`.
+The `stable` branch can be used at any time, and consists of configuration that builds without failure, but the `develop` branch is a bleeding-edge testbed, and is not recommended to be used.
+Releases are always made from the `stable` branch after it has been extensively tested

 Please see the [docs](./docs/README.md) directory for additional information about my dotfiles